T. J. Jackson (wide receiver): Professional sports career

 In 1966, Jackson was drafted by the St. Louis Cardinals baseball team.
 However, he chose to play football in the National Football League for the Philadelphia Eagles and then the Washington Redskins.

 Personal

 Jackson married Pamela Kittelberger and had four children.
 After retiring from football, Jackson taught in the Rochester City School District for over 30 years.
 Also a sports coach, Jackson was inducted into the Section V Track and Field, Football, and Basketball Hall of Fames as a player and coach.
 Jackson died on March 25, 2007.

 Honors

 Jackson was inducted as an inaugural member of the Frontier Walk of Fame in 1997 and was then an inaugural member of the Niagara Track & Field Hall of Fame in 1998.

+Trentons high school football field was dedicated to him and is now named “The Trenton Jackson sports complex”.

+Along with Clinton Baden Recreation center being named after he and his wife, Pamela Jackson.